Skip to contents

 light

-A lighting specification object created by light() (see that function for details), or NULL to disable shading.
+A lighting specification object created by light(),"none" to disable lighting, or NULL to inherit plot-level lighting specs from the coord.
 Specify plot-level lighting in coord_3d() and layer-specific lighting in geom_*3d() functions.

 na.rm